 When the wavelength of the external laser, l, matches an excitation energy of the sample, the optically induced force between the sample and tip dipoles will be the strongest and exhibit a strong attractive force that can be measured by the AFM detection at f0.
 The resonances can be due to excitons, plasmons, or phonons ranging from UV to infrared.

 Vista-IR couples VistaScope with a widely tunable infrared laser source to excite the vibrational modes of molecules.
 Vista-IR produces stunning nanoscale images with chemical specificity.
-Check out the videos and images at our Media Gallery and application-specific PiFM @ Work blogs to learn more about PiFM and exciting hyPIR imaging capability.
+Check out the videos, images and application-specific PiFM @ Work blogs to learn more about PiFM and exciting hyPIR imaging capability.